Snapper Carr: Battle against Epoch

-Dial H for Hero
+DC Rebirth

+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
 Snapper Carr makes an appearance in the 2019 run of Dial H for Hero.
 The H-Dial (which can turn a person into a wide range of super-powered beings) is found by Miguel Montez.
 The H-Dial proves to be addictive, so that anyone who has used it in the past now craves to possess and use it.
 The mysterious villain Mister Thunderbolt is one of these seeking the device.
-Miguel and his friend, Summer Pickens, arrive at the Justice League's Detroit headquarters and meet Snapper Carr, who is managing robotic doubles of the Justice League.
+Snapper was seen reacting to the H-Dials's re-emergence.
+Miguel and his friend Summer Pickens arrive at the Justice League's Detroit headquarters and meet Snapper Carr, who is managing robotic doubles of the Justice League.
 (Note: The robotic doubles were created by Professor Ivo in 1987 to attack the Justice League.)
 As Snapper Carr tries to contact the Hall of Justice, Mister Thunderbolt programs the robots to attack Miguel, Summer, and Snapper.
 Using the H-Dial, Summer transforms into Chimp Change, Snapper turns into Alien Ice Cream Man, and Miguel turns into Lil' Miguelito.
 As Chimp Change and Alien Ice Cream Man subdue the robots, Mister Thunderbolt tricks Miguel into dialing "S" for Sockamagee.
 This releases Mister Thunderbolt from his prison.
 Summer and Snapper return to normal.
 Mister Thunderbolt disappears into a dimensional portal, and Miguel follows him.
 With Snapper still unable to contact the Hall of Justice, Summer borrows the Supermobile and flies to Metropolis to find Superman.

+Powers and abilities

+Snapper Carr is an expert at computer hacking, computer operating, demolitions, electrical engineering, espionage, and surveillance.

+Experimentation from the Dominators gave Snapper Carr the ability to teleport by snapping his fingers.
+Though he lost this ability when the Khunds chopped off his hands, it returned to him while he was working for Checkmate.